 TCM: If you got your camper from Linda, how do you know Stan Kennedy at Four Wheel?

 Stephn: I got a hold of Stan when we lived in Oakland.
 The Four Wheel Camper factory was close.
 I went there and said, “Okay, I own this thing.
 Now how do I use it?”
 I needed to know how everything worked.
 He was really nice to us and we got to look in the factory.
 We’ve done some off-roading and I don’t worry about it.
-This is a well built camper.
+Four Wheel Campers are well-built campers.

 Above: Their trip to Oregon in 2009

-TCM: Where do you like to go camping in your Hawk?
+TCM: Where do you like to go camping in your Four Wheel Camper Hawk?

 Above: Highway 447 in Nevada on the way to Burney Falls